pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 We will be able to perform the actual attack using the profile and an attack dataset in a second time.

 > [!IMPORTANT]
-> Ensure that you completed the attack from the previous section, ensuring that everything is working and well understood.
+> Ensure that you completed the attack from the previous section, so that everything is working and well understood.

-Ensure that you are in the dataset directory, and extract I/Q signals for both datasets:
+Be sure you are in the dataset directory, and extract I/Q signals for both datasets:

 ```bash
 cd /home/rootless/host_sets/24-07-04_nrf52-ref